redhat-developer/odo/docs/website/docs/command-reference/json-output.md

 ]
 ```

-Using the `--details` flag, you will also get information about the Devfile:
+Using the `--details` flag with `--devfile <name>`, you will also get information about the Devfile:

 ```shell
 odo registry --devfile java-springboot --details -o json